blueblock6/CleanStartpos/about.md

 - Adds ability to offset camera borders
 - Adds ability to enable free mode
 - Adds ability to set starting velocity
-- Adds button to create a StartPos with current game state during playtesting
+- Adds button to create a StartPos with current game state during playtesting (Button can be hidden in settings)
 - Fixes mirror toggle
 - Fixes copying start positions not retaining data